PIONEER TELEPHONE COPERATIVE, INC.

 (b) The Board of Trustees shall fix the time for each district meeting of the members, and cause notice of each such meeting to be mailed at the direction of the Secretary by the Cooperative to each member not less than ten days before the meeting, and said notice shall designate the district to which each member belongs.
 Such notice may be published and mailed in the Pioneer Tele-Topics or any other regular publication of the Cooperative.
 Each such district meeting shall be called to order by the Trustee representing such district or such other person as may be designated by the President.
 The members shall then proceed to elect a chairperson, who shall be someone other than a Trustee, and a Secretary, each to act for the duration of the meeting.

-(b-1) Notice of Candidacy.
+(i) Notice of Candidacy.
 Any member of a district desiring to be a candidate for election as Trustee from that district shall file with the Secretary of the Cooperative written notice, on a form provided by the Secretary, of their candidacy and intention to stand for election to the office of Trustee from their district.
-The filing period shall be held on the first consecutive Monday, Tuesday, and Wednesday, of the month of April.
+The filing period shall be held on the first consecutive Monday, Tuesday, and Wednesday, of the month of April, unless the Board of Trustees has set a different filing period.
+Notwithstanding anything to the contrary, in the event of any postponed or cancelled meeting, a new filing period may, in the discretion of the Board of Trustees, be established.
 All candidates meeting the requirements of Article IV, Section 4.4, shall be certified by the Secretary as candidates.
 Only persons filing written notice of their candidacy and intention to stand for election shall be eligible for election at said meeting.
 If no member files such notice of candidacy and intention to stand for election with the Secretary within the time prescribed above, then the office shall be declared vacant by the Board of Trustees at their next regular meeting, and said office shall be filled by vote of the Board at such meeting, without regard to any provisions herein regarding nominations and election of Trustees.

 (c) The presence of ten percent (10%) of the total number of members of the Cooperative residing in such district, at such duly called district meeting, shall constitute a quorum as long as the total number of members of the Cooperative, residing in any such district, shall not exceed 500.
 In case the total number of members residing in such district shall exceed 500, fifty (50) members, or two percent (2%), (or such other minimum percentage as shall be fixed, from time to time, by statute), whichever is greater, of the members residing in such district shall constitute a quorum.
 No member at any district meeting shall vote by proxy or by mail.